mathemountai/EconMrLong/README.md

 ---

-💡 *These tools are part of my ongoing effort to make economics learning more interactive and effective!* 🚀
+💡 *These tools are part of my CPD to exore the use of Python and AI agents in economics learning!* 🚀